 Migration aside, your business email provider may offer services based on these technologies:

 - POP3 (post office protocol 3).
 With POP3, your email messages are downloaded to your device and then deleted from the central email server.
 This generally restricts each person to using one particular computer for their email.

 - IMAP (internet message access protocol).
 IMAP keeps messages on a central server, along with information about whether each message has been read or replied to.
 This means you can log in from any computer and see your entire inbox.
 IMAP has been around for years and you'll find it offered by many entry-level email packages.

 - Microsoft Exchange.
 This is Microsoft's own email technology.
 It stores messages centrally but also offers extra functions, such as shared calendars and contact lists.
-It’s often called Hosted Exchange or Office 365 when offered by email service providers.
+It’s often called Hosted Exchange or Microsoft 365 when offered by email service providers.

 - Webmail or HTTP.
 Webmail services offer the ability to send and receive email via a web browser or traditional email client.
 Many free email services - including Yahoo Mail and Google Mail - are webmail.
 Most email service providers offer webmail as an additional way to access messages when you're not on your own computer.

 If you're looking to access your email from more than one location, or want to use mobile devices to send and receive email, choose an email service provider that offers IMAP or Exchange.
 These systems offer much more flexibility than POP3.

 Also think about whether your company needs new email software.
-Some email packages include professional software - most often Microsoft Outlook - as part of the package.
+Some email packages include professional software - most often Microsoft Outlook - as part of the Microsoft 365 package.

 Mobile email access

 Even the most basic email service providers usually make it easy to send and receive email from mobile devices such as smartphones.
 POP3, IMAP and Exchange accounts are all supported by most mobile devices.

 However, it's wise to check that your email service provider supports the mobile devices used by people within your business.
 Make sure clear instructions are available to get everything working.